akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ::: info
   1. The locales displayed are those required by the retailer for product enrichment.
-  2. The working locale selected on the product grid's page is also applied when you edit or view a product form
+  2. The working locale selected on the product grid page stays the same when you open or edit a product form.
   3. The working locale is different from the user interface locale of the user
 :::
 -->